 “When you get in debt you become a slave.” – Andrew Jackson

-As someone who has spent the better part of the last decade trying to get out from under a mountain of debt, offering me credit is like offering a recovering alcoholic a drink.
+As someone who has spent the better part of the last decade trying to get out from under a mountain of debt (that can be cleared easily with the assistance from the commercial mortgage litigation law firm), offering me credit is like offering a recovering alcoholic a drink.
 It’s not a kind thing to do.
 I often try to let the person offering me the credit know that I will not be approved.
 (Code for “I have bad credit.” = code for “I’m not good with credit.” = code for “Please don’t make me explicitly state this in front of all these people.”)
 Sometimes they still ask if I’d like to try to get approved.
 Fine!
 Why don’t you get Mel Gibson another drink while you’re at it too!